-Hypokalemic periodic paralysis is an inherited disorder that causes occasional episodes of muscle weakness and sometimes a higher than normal level o...
+Hyperkalemic periodic paralysis (hyperPP) is a disorder that causes occasional episodes of muscle weakness and sometimes a higher than normal level o...

-Unlike other forms of periodic paralysis, persons with congenital hypokalemic periodic paralysis have normal thyroid function and very low blood levels of potassium during episodes of weakness.
+Unlike other forms of periodic paralysis, people with hypoPP have normal thyroid function.
+But they have a very low blood level of potassium during episodes of weakness.
 This results from potassium moving from the blood into muscle cells in an abnormal way.

-The disorder involves attacks of muscle weakness or loss of muscle movement ( paralysis ) that come and go.
-Initially, there is normal muscle strength between attacks.
+Symptoms include attacks of muscle weakness or loss of muscle movement ( paralysis ) that come and go.
+There is normal muscle strength between attacks.

 The weakness or paralysis:

-- Most commonly is located at the shoulders and hips
+- Most commonly occurs at the shoulders and hips

-- May also affect the arms, legs, muscles of the eyes, and muscles that help you breathe and swallow
+- May also affect the arms, legs, muscles of the eyes, and muscles that help with breathing and swallowing

-- Most commonly occurs after sleep or rest
+- Most commonly occurs on awakening or after sleep or rest

-- Is rare during exercise, but may be triggered by rest after exercise
+- Is rare during exercise, but may be triggered by resting after exercise

-- May be triggered by high-carbohydrate, high-salt meals or alcohol consumption
+- May be triggered by high-carbohydrate, high-salt meals or drinking alcohol

 Other symptoms may include:

-- Eyelid myotonia (a condition in which after opening and closing the eyes, the patient cannot open them for a short time)
+- Eyelid myotonia (a condition in which after opening and closing the eyes, they cannot be opened for a short time)

 Exams and Tests